What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 Capuchin Crypt

-The Capuchin Crypt really is one of Rome secret places.
+The Capuchin Crypt is one of the best hidden places of Rome.
 It’s located in Via Vittorio Veneto 27, beneath the Church of Santa Maria della Concezione, which used to be home to the Capuchin friars.
-The crypt was built in the 17th century with the bones and skulls of the friars that died at the monastery located right above.

-The Capuchin Museum and Crypt is open every day from 10:00 am to 7:00 pm.
+The Capuchin Museum and Crypt is open every day.
 No photos are allowed inside.
-For a guided tour, click here.

 Rome secret places